Skip to content

 a|ba or bcat|dog matches cat or dog

-(?:abc)Non-capturing group(?:ab)+ matches but not capture
+(?:abc)Non-capturing group(?:ab)+ matches without capturing

 Escape Characters